UnfinishedStuff/AS7262_Pi/README.md

 * **take_single_measurement()**

-Function to get the breakout to take a single set of ROYGBV readings and return them as a list of 6 floats in the order ROYGBV.
+Function to get the breakout to take a single set of red, orange, yellow, green, blue and violet readings and return them as a list of 6 floats in the order ROYGBV.

 * **take_single_measurement_with_led()**